-We sell our products and services through our sales force, including our field sales team and our inside sales team, which works closely with our global network of approximately 140 active channel partners.
+We sell our products and services through our sales force, including our field sales team and our inside sales team, which works closely with our global network of over 140 active channel partners as of September 30, 2019.

 Our highly trained sales force is responsible for overall market development.
 Our sales force consists of our field sales team, which accounts for most of our sales, and our inside sales team.
 Our field sales team targets large organizations, which we define as those comprising the Global 2000, while our inside sales team targets mid-market companies that do not belong to the Global 2000.
 Within our field sales team, our regional field sales representatives develop new business relationships with our key customers, and our channel account managers support and expand existing relationships with our channel partners.
 Our sales engineers provide technical expertise and support, and architect our solutions to address the business needs of our customers.
 Our sales cycle usually lasts several months from proof of concept to purchase order, and is often longer for larger transactions.
-As of December 31, 2018, we had sales personnel in 24 countries.
-We have expanded our sales force in each of the last two fiscal years, and we plan to continue to do so.
+As of September 30, 2019, we had sales personnel in 22 countries.
+We have expanded our sales force in each of the last two fiscal years and in each of the last three fiscal quarters, and we plan to continue to do so.